LetItBeMonia/CompaniesWebCatalog/README.md

 - view engine (ejs)
 - dynamic layouts (ejsLayouts)

-## How to view the application? | Application Launching
+## How to view the application?
+You can download the project and run it on your PC (Application Launching section below) or look at the Project Overview at the boottom of this file!

+## Application Launching
 To launch the application you must have Node.js and npm downloaded on your computer.
 As for database you can either choose on-line mongoDB database or local mongoDB (in this case you also need to download it).
 Next:
 1. Download this repository to your local drive.
 2. Download all node modules used in the project with the CLI "npm install" command from within a directory that you have put project files in.